EraaniR/newyorktimes-clone/README.md

 ![screenshot](./screen_shot.png)

 > This project clones the nytimes.com article page interface design.
-> The project includes the header, the form and the footer as it's main features.
+> The project includes the header, the main content and the footer as it's main features.

 ## Built With